mzazon/awesome-cloud-projects/gcp/container-security-pipeline-binary-authorization-deploy/container-security-pipeline-binary-authorization-deploy.md

 The canary deployment strategy implemented through Cloud Deploy minimizes risk during updates by gradually shifting traffic from stable to new versions.
 This approach allows teams to detect issues early and rollback quickly if problems arise, while the percentage-based traffic distribution provides fine-grained control over exposure to potential issues.
 The combination of security enforcement and safe deployment practices creates a robust foundation for production container workloads.

 The architecture follows Google Cloud's software supply chain security best practices by implementing multiple layers of verification and control.
 From vulnerability scanning and attestation creation in the build process to policy enforcement at deployment time, this approach provides comprehensive protection against supply chain attacks and unauthorized deployments.
+For more information on Google Cloud security best practices, see the [Google Cloud Architecture Framework](https://cloud.google.com/architecture/framework/security).

 > **Tip**: Consider implementing continuous validation with Binary Authorization to monitor running containers for policy compliance over time, providing ongoing security assurance beyond initial deployment verification.